DigitalClassroom/MockUps/README.md

 # MockUps
-Showing the MockUps of out Application
+Showing the MockUps of our Application